Krypt0pr0xy/Streufeldkompensation_Official_Software/Usage_of_the_Software.md

 ![Image][6]

-## Usage without the Official Softwar
+## Usage without the Official Software
 The device can also be used without the official software.
 The communication is done via a serial communication which is called [UART][7].
 For this you must have a software that connects to the serial port.
 I recommend `putty` you can download the software at the following [link][8].